tanguilp/asteroid/guides/oauth2/managing-scopes.md

 `t:Asteroid.OAuth2.Scope.scope_config_option/0`.
 In particular, each scope can be individually configured with the following options:
 - `:auto`: the scope will automatically be granted, even when not requested
+- `:advertise`: determine whether the scope is advertised on the `/.well-nown` URIs.
+Defaults to `true`.
+If set in a incoherent way within different flows, the behaviour is unspecified.
 - `:display`: in *web flows*, display that scope to the end-user for authorization.
 When not present, shall be treated as `true`
 - `:optional`: in *web flows*, make that scope optional, so that the user can deselect it even